-- Collect all product URLs by navigating through the first few listing pages
+- Locate the URLs of all the products by navigating through the listing pages

 - Name